 - Reduce the number of train strike related accidents.

-- May-June 2018 - install complete Mount Albert station, Woodward Road & Lloyd Ave.
+- May-June 2018 - install complete Mount Albert station, Woodward Road and Lloyd Avenue.

 - Auckland Transport is gating several pedestrian level crossing across train tracks at Baldwin Avenue, Mount Albert and Fruitvale Road Stations.